Projects in the UK Overseas Territories

 The Turks and Caicos Islands Turtle Project is a long-standing initiative to improve the management of the islands’ traditional marine turtle fishery.

-We’re working with communities in the British Virgin Islands to develop new legislation recommendations and conservation action plans to recover and safeguard their turtle populations and habitats for future generations.
+We’re working with communities in the British Virgin Islands to develop a sea turtle recovery action plan to safeguard turtles and their habitats for future generations.

 Montserrat is an important nesting site for marine turtles in the Eastern Caribbean, and alongside our partners, we’re helping to recover and manage these nesting turtle populations.